pnp/PnP/Solutions/Business.StarterIntranet/README.md

 ### Configure search schema at global level for people last name refinement ###

-If you plan to use the alphabetical display termplate for the people search, you will need to configure an existing  **RefinableStringXX** managed property targeting the *People:LastName* crawled property direclty in your global farm/tenant search schema.
-For no reason, this configuration doesn't work if made at the site collection level.
+If you plan to use the alphabetical display termplate for the people search, you will need to configure an existing  **RefinableStringXX** managed property targeting the *People:LastName* crawled property direclty at the  **global farm/tenant search schema level**.
+This configuration doesn't work if it is made at the site collection level.

 <p align="center">
   <img width="200px" src="./images/alphabetical_displayTemplate.png"/>